Aniketh01/quicsy/README.md

 # quicsy
-A standalone QUIC client and server based on ngtcp2 and nghttp3
+A standalone QUIC client and server based on ngtcp2 and nghttp3.

+Note:  The QUIC and HTTP/3 side of code is from the /examples of ngtcp2.

 Get a copy: